 The year was 2001 and Microsoft was getting ready to launch what would become one of the most popular pieces of software of all time – Windows XP.

 While Bill Gates probably didn’t know that it would become the most popular operating system for over a decade, he was certain it would be a success.
 Why?
-Because for the last few years, he’d been making sure that everyone at Microsoft was actively engaged in collecting customer feedback.
+Because for the last few years, he’d been making sure that everyone at Microsoft was actively engaged in collecting user feedback.

 Every team from customer service, to engineering and sales, had been given strict instructions from the board to listen to customers and report anything back that could help their products succeed.
 And, with their ears firmly on the ground, they started hearing some interesting murmurs from the market.